 What is different, though, is that EasyDNS has to expend significant resources to quash the case.
 In the United States, this online defamation lawsuit wouldn’t have passed the proverbial bouncer.

 Andy Lehrer won his defamation claim against his original adversary, Tim Rourke.
 And according to the EasyDNS blog, the hosting company plans to move forward with a takedown against the offending website, now that there is a legitimate court ruling on the matter (which is all the company wanted in hand before complying with the takedown request).
 From EasyDNS’ Website:

 To clarify, this blog post was not about Lehrer’s dealings with his original detractor.
 Instead, it dealt with Lehrer’s defamation claims against EasyDNS, the hosting company.
 Moreover, we used the case as a vehicle to illustrate a significant difference between Canadian online defamation law and U.S. online defamation law.

 Consult An Internet Defamation Lawyer

 Kelly / Warner Law handles international and online defamation issues.
-We have assisted many a Canadian—and hosting company — with their cross-border slander and libel challenges.
+We have assisted many Canadians—and Canadian companies — with cross-border slander and libel challenges.
 If you’ve got a defamation question or issue, get in touch today.